-Everyone assumes that you go to Ireland to visit Dublin and the Ring of Kerry, but there are other great places to visit in Ireland.
+Everyone assumes that you go to Ireland to visit Dublin, the Ring of Kerry, and the Cliffs of Mohrer but there are other great places to visit in Ireland.
 While big cities can be nice, we strive to find less touristy places where we can get to know the locals and don’t feel overwhelmed by traffic and crowds.
 Here are three places that left us awe struck on our last visit to Ireland.

 Clonakilty, County Cork